mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 77 - Timestamps/readme.md

 # Detection

-Timestamps are very popular on many languages and are ubiquitous.
+Timestamps are very popular in many languages and are ubiquitous.

 We need to use them just to model... timestamps.